 Customer Segmentation Explained with 6 Examples and 8 Models

-Also, running campaigns without segmentation isn’t the best use of your budget and will only drain your resources.
-You need to consider the unique needs, expectations, pain points, behavior, psyche, and more of different customer segments while communicating with them to maintain and nurture strong customer relationships.
+Leveraging customer segmentation strategies leads to about 15% higher open rates and a 101% increase in clicks compared to non-segmented campaigns.
+Also, running campaigns without segmentation will prevent you from capitalizing on the power of hyper personalization.
+You must consider the unique needs, expectations, pain points, behavior, psyche, and more of different customer segments while communicating with them to maintain and nurture strong customer relationships.

 Maintaining unique communication lines for all your customers will require you to segment them, but did you know there are many ways to segment the customers?
 Let’s learn more about different customer segmentation models and see six examples.

-What is customer segmentation?
+What is customer segmentation ?

-Segmentation divides your customers into groups with similar needs and helps you efficiently personalize your communication and marketing efforts to meet your customer’s unique needs and expectations.
-All of this leads to high conversions and loyalty.
+Customer segmentation is the process of dividing customers into different segments based on similar parameters such as personality, interests, values, education, and demographics.
+Segmentation divides your customers into groups with similar needs and helps you efficiently personalize your communication and marketing efforts to meet your customers’ unique needs and expectations.
+This leads to high conversions and loyalty.

-Why should you segment customers with multiple filters?
+Why should you segment customers with multiple filters ?

 There is no denying that creating a precise micro-segmentation strategy requires significant resources and would be difficult without a robust segmentation engine.

-What are the customer segmentation models ?
+What are the types of customer segmentation models?

 Here are eight segmentation models to make your campaigns highly targeted.